 That will also indicate the amount of equity that you will be saving by not gambling on a traditional sale.

 Houses that have suffered years of deferred maintenance are not going to see a bump in value if you replace a broken glass pane in an old aluminum framed window.
 Likewise if you replace the broken garage door, and yet the frame holding it is broken from the lastest break-in or has termite damage or dry rot, your efforts are not going to be rewarded.
 Many times I see homeowners trying to fix and clean things that they can handle out of a sense of obligation or pride, only to see them waste time and money that will never be recouped at the sale.

 Repairing holes in the walls, cleaning the carpets and adding new fixtures are NOT great ways to add value.
-If you are going that route fix the entire house because at some point cosmetic patches are not going to hide the underlying flaws that will come out in an inspection.
+If you are going that route, fix the entire house because at some point cosmetic patches are not going to hide the underlying flaws that will come out in an inspection.
 After 11 years of buying houses I can see through walls and feel what is wrong just by walking through a house.
 We DON’T recommend repairing the roof and cleaning up the yard.
-Curb appeal doesn’t matter (unless you are trying to avert code enforcement) as cash home buyers perception of the home is NOT based on a neat and tidy yard.
+Curb appeal doesn’t matter (unless you are trying to avert code enforcement) as Stockton cash house buyers perception of the home is NOT based on a neat and tidy yard.
 That impression is going to fade quickly when viewing the rest of the house!

 While you want to play up the good, you also need to be 100% honest about what is wrong with the house.
 By disclosing everything you know, you can address it head-on.
 While I do NOT order inspections, I can’t speak for anyone else that buys houses.
 Like I said, I am NOT going to ask for disclosures and I DON’T care what is wrong.
 But for the rest of the House Buying universe, you don’t want to set yourself up for a lawsuit by concealing a potentially deal-breaking fact about the property.